Artanidos/PythonDesktopBook/README.md

-# Develop Android apps using Python and PyQt5
+# Develop Desktop apps using Python and PyQt5
-Here you can find all the source code from the book.
+Here you can find all sources for the book itself.

-(The book has not been published yet)